 Finally, there is one issue we would like to resolve regarding how generic my code is.

 6.)
-This will be where I send you a zip file of the code and you will need to have a data matrix to input
+This will be where I send you a zip file of the code and you will need to have a data matrix to input [Let’s talk through this]

 7.)
-I should send you a readme file that instructs the user on: how to specify the target, explain the guidelines for dealing with NULL cells (ignore row or column) and a default option
+I should send you a readme file that instructs the user on: how to specify the target, explain the guidelines for dealing with NULL cells (ignore row or column) and a default option [Yes, I want to see that.]